natixnetwork/streetvision-subnet/docs/Code_of_Conduct.md

 ## Consequences of Unacceptable Behavior

 Participants asked to stop any harmful activity are expected to comply immediately.
-If a participant engages in abusive behavior, the BitMind Subnet community organizers may take any actions deemed appropriate, up to and including expulsion from the community and escalation to relevant authorities.
+If a participant engages in abusive behavior, the Natix Subnet community organizers may take any actions deemed appropriate, up to and including expulsion from the community and escalation to relevant authorities.

 ## Reporting Guidelines